[ Piano ]

 An enthusiastic chamber musician, Mr. Chen has collaborated with such artists as Ida Kavafian, David Shifrin, Pamela Frank, Peter Wiley, and with the Shanghai, Tokyo, Miami, Penderecki, and Miro quartets.
 A performer in numerous music festivals, he has performed at the Bravo!
 Vail Valley Music Festival, Norfolk Chamber Music Festival, Bard Music Festival, and Music from Angel Fire, among others.

 Melvin Chen completed a doctorate in chemistry from Harvard University, and also holds a double master’s degree from The Juilliard School in piano and violin.
 Previously, he attended Yale University, receiving a bachelor of science degree in chemistry and physics, where he also studied with Boris Berman, Paul Kantor, and Ida Kavafian.
 Mr. Chen was previously on the piano faculty of the Bard College Conservatory of Music, where he was also associate director.
 He is also the artistic director of the chamber music program at the Hotchkiss Summer Portals.
-In 2012 he rejoined the faculty of the Yale School of Music, where he serves as Associate Professor (Adjunct) of Piano and Deputy Dean.
+In 2012 he rejoined the faculty of the Yale School of Music, where he serves as Associate Professor (Adjunct) of Piano, Deputy Dean, and Director of the Yale Summer School of Music/Norfolk Chamber Music Festival.